Why Having a Personal BHAG Matters

 I knew I'd found mind when:

-- It made those who heard my goal for the first time either give me the look of pity or utter surprise.
-If it didn’t, it wouldn’t be BIG enough.
+- It made those who heard my goal for the first time either give me a look of pity or utter surprise.
+If it didn't, it wouldn't be BIG enough.

-- It couldn’t be done in a vacuum; but rather required a LOT of faith, help, teamwork, guidance, research, caffeine and patience.
-If it didn’t, it wouldn’t be HAIRY enough.
+- It couldn't be done in a vacuum but required a LOT of faith, help, teamwork, guidance, research, caffeine, and patience.
+If it didn't, it wouldn't be HAIRY enough.

-- I had no idea HOW to achieve the goal.
-If I did, it wouldn’t be AUDACIOUS enough.
+- I needed to figure out HOW to achieve the goal.
+If I did, it wouldn't be AUDACIOUS enough.

 - It would take me about +/- 19 years to reach my goal.
-If it didn’t take at least 10 years, it wouldn’t be a visionary BHAG.
-If you feel you have a BHAG that you can accomplish in 5 years, go for it – those goals are important, too!
-But in order to be a visionary BHAG, you have to go big or go home!
+It took at least ten years to make it a visionary BHAG.
+If you have a BHAG that you can accomplish in 5 years, go for it – those goals are also important!
+But to be a visionary BHAG, you must go big or go home!

-- It needs to be a focal point of effort to help you make decisions and chip away at the goal.
+- It must be a focal point of the effort to help you make decisions and chip away at the goal.

-My personal BHAG gave me my life’s purpose, a vision of the future, inspiration to move one heavy foot in front of the other and advocate for my son.
-It will certainly be a transformational change in Jack and one that is more and more doable and exciting with each year that passes.
+My personal BHAG gave me my life's purpose, a vision of the future, inspiration to move one heavy foot in front of the other, and advocate for my son.
+It will undoubtedly be a transformational change in Jack and one that is more and more doable and exciting with each year that passes.

 Why does having a BHAG matter?
-Imagine what an inspiration a truly BIG, HAIRY, AUDACIOUS GOAL could mean during your company’s race and when you cross that finish line!
-Without our BHAGs, we wouldn’t truly be inspired to think creatively, implore others to join us and grab on to what others deem impossible.
+Imagine what an inspiration a truly BIG, HAIRY, AUDACIOUS GOAL could mean during your company's race and when you cross that finish line!
+Our BHAGs inspire us to think creatively, implore others to join us, and grab on to what others deem impossible.
 On your marks, get set...